CodesmithLLC/learn-opencode-repo/README.md

 ## Challenge 3: Show the good stuff (feature branch)

-This one is a brand new feature, built the way you built features in Unit 12: on a feature branch, finished with a pull request you review yourself.
+This one is a brand new feature, built the way you built features in the last unit: on a feature branch, finished with a pull request you review yourself.

 **Your goal:** add a "5-star snacks only" button that filters the list.
 Clicking it shows only the snacks rated 5 stars.
 Clicking it again brings the whole stash back.